koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 more robust platforms that can interconnect and talk to each other even.
 It is mind-blowing that I can see Pixelfed posts on a Mastodon app.
 It could be a nice idea to use it independently on the instance where all my friends are.
-I can self-host my profile/instance instead of relying on one overflown by advertisement and Nazi propaganda.
+I can self-host my profile/instance instead of relying on one overflowing with advertisement and nazi propaganda.
 I will probably move my photos from Instagram to a Pixelfed instance.
 There are guides and tools to automate the process after exporting the data from Meta.